google/flutter-desktop-embedding/linux/README.md

 $ make
 ```

-This should generate all the files necessary to run your application.
+This should generate all the files necessary to run the example application.

 ## Running the Example Code